sf105/sttp-book/design-by-contracts.md

----
-chapter-number: 13
-title: Design by Contracts and Property-Based Testing
+# Design by Contracts and Property-Based Testing
-layout: chapter
-toc: true
-author: Arie van Deursen
----

 Can the production code test itself?
 In this chapter, we'll discuss what design by contracts and